 Challenges

-Challenge: Docker Desktop eating RAM on my Mac.
+Challenge: Docker Desktop was eating an embarrassing amount of RAM on my Mac.
 Solution: Adjusted resource limits in Docker Desktop settings.
-4GB RAM is enough for basic containers.
+4GB is plenty for this kind of work.
+I had left the defaults which were way too generous.

 Result